-Why did Queen Elizabeth I Have so many Portraits Painted?
+Why did Queen Elizabeth I have so many Portraits Painted?

 Portraits of Queen Elizabeth I are familiar to most people, particularly the Armada portrait, the Ditchley portrait and the Darnley portrait.
 Queen Elizabeth also had prints made of her portraits and had these circulated around the country.
 But why did Queen Elizabeth I have so many portraits painted?
-To answer this question it is necessary to understand Elizabeth’s background and her position as Queen of England.
+To answer this question it is necessary to understand Elizabeth’s character, her past and her position as Queen of England.

 People That Shaped Elizabeth’s Character